 Shunt Wound Generator

-In a shunt wound generator, the field winding is connected across the armature winding forming a parallel or shunt circuit.
-Therefore, full terminal voltage is applied across it.
+In a shunt-wound generator, the field winding is connected across the armature winding forming a parallel or shunt circuit.
+Therefore, the full terminal voltage is applied across it.
 A very small field current Ish, flows through it because this winding has many turns of fine wire having very high resistance Rsh of the order of 100 ohms.

 Where Rsh is the shunt field winding resistance.